 decides that the following Questions should be studied

-1 What are the measured radiation patterns in the vertical and horizontal planes for both polarizations of typical omnidirectional and sectoral antennas used in point-to-multipoint systems?
+1 What are the measured radiation patterns in the vertical and horizontal planes for both polarizations of typical omnidirectional and sectoral antennas used in point-to-multipoint systems in the fixed service or land mobile systems?

 2 What reference radiation patterns can be defined for use in sharing studies for the different types of antennas?